logzio/logz-docs/_source/logzio_collections/_data-sources/aws/elastic-load-balancing.md

 ## Setup

+When you set Logz.io to fetch Elastic Load Balancing logs, Logz.io will periodically read logs from the configured S3 bucket.
+Elastic Load Balancing logs are useful for application usage intelligence and monitoring.

-**You'll need:** `s3:ListBucket` and `s3:GetObject` [permissions](https://support.logz.io/hc/en-us/articles/209486129-Troubleshooting-AWS-IAM-Configuration-for-retrieving-logs-from-a-S3-Bucket) for the required S3 bucket
+**You'll need:** `s3:ListBucket` and `s3:GetObject` [permissions](https://support.logz.io/hc/en-us/articles/209486129-Troubleshooting-AWS-IAM-Configuration-for-retrieving-logs-from-a-S3-Bucket) for the required S3 bucket (one bucket per region)

 ###### Configuration